Are you and your family ready to choose a puppy for your home?

 Meet the puppy’s parents if possible

 This one may be difficult, but some breeders have access to the mother and father of the litter.
 If this is the case, then take the opportunity to interact with the parents briefly.
+This can tell you something about how your puppy may possibly turn out.

 Again, please be considerate of the dogs and the breeder during this interaction.